InnotecScotlandLtd/docmail-laravel/README.md

 `php artisan vendor:publish --provider="Softlabs\Docmail\DocmailServiceProvider"`

+This publishes:
+ - default `config` file at `/config/docmail.php`
+ - default `views` at `/resources/views/vendor/docmail`

+Sensible default have been set in both the files, that you can customise further.

 Package follows PSR-4 autoloading and the code is bootstrapped under `Softlabs\Docmail` namespace.

-Sensible default have been set in the `config/docmail.php`.

 This package reads the following values from .env:
 ```